sdat2/mSWE-GNN/README.md

 ## Introduction

-We created additional training data through forcing the ADCIRC model with storm surge scenarios from the ADFORCE python package.
+We created additional training data through forcing the ADCIRC model with storm surge scenarios from the ADFORCE python package using data from IBTraCS.

 Look at the `generate_training_data.py` script for how we generated the training data:
 <https://github.com/sdat2/PotentialHeight/blob/main/adforce/generate_training_data.py>